 Pancreatic cancer is the 4th leading cause of cancer death.
 It is also the 12th most common cancer around the world – 458,918 new cases were diagnosed in 2018.
-After diagnosis, less than 3% of patients with metastatic disease survive longer than five years.
+After diagnosis, less than 3% of patients with the metastatic disease survive longer than five years.
 In addition, early diagnosis of this cancer is rare and difficult, because symptoms don’t generally present until a late stage.
 Approximately 80% of patients are diagnosed after the disease has metastasized.

 “In the history of oncology, there have been only two or three studies that have shown some benefits for pancreatic cancer,” said Prof. Raanan Berger, Head of Oncology at Sheba Medical Center.
 “This is a very rare breakthrough.”